Skip to main content

 Key Facts

-4. Union Jal Shakti Ministry and Minister C.R.
-Patil led the implementation of the mission.
+3. Union Jal Shakti Ministry and Minister C.R.
+Patil were credited for the implementation success.

-5. Digital monitoring is done through Sujalam Bharat App, Meri Panchayat App and Panchayat Dashboard for real‑time data.
+4. Digital monitoring is done through the Sujalam Bharat App, Meri Panchayat App and Panchayat Dashboard for real‑time data.

 Background & Context